owenosborn/Serial_UDP/README.md

 sudo fuser -k /dev/name of port

-also in Linux ModemManager is grabbing the port when USB first attached, so disable this:
+also in Linux ModemManager is grabbing the port when USB serial device is first attached, so disable this:

 sudo systemctl disable ModemManager.service sudo systemctl stop ModemManager.service